Central Michigan University Athletics

 How it Happened

 Minnesota struck first in the second inning.
-The Gophers scored after a baserunner reached via double, and crossed home plate on an error by the Chippewa outfield.
+The Gophers scored after a baserunner reached on a double, and crossed home plate on a Chippewa error.

-The Chippewas took a 2-1 lead in the fourth inning when Rachel Cairo doubled to right center and Grace Koenig and London Williams both touched the dish.
-The run from Williams was her first 1st to 3rd run scored of the game.
+The Chippewas took a 2-1 lead in the fourth inning when Rachel Cairo doubled to right center and Grace Koenig and London Williams both scored.
+The run from Williams was her first first of three runs scored in the game.

 Central Michigan added another run on an RBI single from Koenig, which scored Ashley Bila.
 Bila served as the DP for CMU against the Gophers and drew two walks in the outing.
 Two more runs scored for Central Michigan on a two-out RBI double from Kuzara to right center, that scored both Koenig and Williams again, from second and first respectively.